ComputationalDesignLab/surrogate-methods/_sources/setup.md

     ![Entry screen](images/entry.png)

-2. Type in ``conda list`` and press enter to run this command.
+2. Type ``conda list`` and press enter to run this command.
 You will see the list of packages installed in the base environment.

     ![Conda list](images/conda_list.png)